Sapphomo/worldSim/README.md

 I just wanted to design a storyline like this for myself, but creating a system that allows for *anyone* to create these simulated storylines is much easier than coding an infinitely recursive set of IF/THEN/ELSE loops on a personal project.

 # timeline
-Starting with SYSTEMS.md for laying out the necessary systems for the gameplay loop to function.
-I see the likely order of operations being:
+Starting with SYSTEMS.md for laying out the necessary systems for the gameplay loop to function; creating project management system via PivotalTracker.
+Main stories to complete are:

 <dl>
   <dt>core code</dt>